Caribbean waters, dense forests, Mayan temples, wildlife, history and culture – Belize has it all.

-Recreate the romance of the golden age
+Recreate the romance of the golden age of

-of train travel on this panoramic rail
+train travel on this panoramic rail journey

-journey aboard the Shongololo Express.
+aboard the Shongololo Express.
+Starting

-Starting from Pretoria, travel across
+from Pretoria, travel across South Africa,

-and Zimbabwe.
-Along the way join
+Zimbabwe.
+Along the way join thrilling

-wildlife safaris, absorb colourful
+wildlife safaris, absorb colourful colonial

 and tribal history and marvel at the

-dramatic peaks and fertile plains to lush forests.
+peaks and fertile plains to lush forests.

-Finish in Victoria Falls, where the
+Finish in Victoria Falls, where the mighty

-mighty Zambezi river divides Zimbabwe
+Zambezi river divides Zimbabwe and

 Zambia with its thundering falls.